wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/data-modeling/includes/5-dataverse.md

 ## Custom Activity tables

 Activity tables are used to store interactions.
-They have a relationship to all tables that have Enable for activities set on their table metadata.
+They have a relationship to all tables that have **Enable for activities** set on their table metadata.
 Activity tables share the same set of columns and share the same security privileges.
 Rows in activity tables appear in the timeline on model-driven app forms.
 In this example, a custom activity table called Donation has been created.

 ![Diagram of the relationship of a custom activity.](../media/5-custom-activity.png)

 There are some advantages for using custom activity tables:

-- Show up in list with other activities.
+- Show up in a list with other activities.
 - Can be rolled up with other activities.
 - Can create a "donation" on any table that supports activities.